Stellar Logo

 Method 4: Export OST File Data to PST

-An Offline Outlook Data File (OST) can only be opened with the account that has created it and on the same machine that was used to create that account.
+An Offline Outlook Data File (OST) can only be opened with the account that has been created and on the same machine that was used to create that account.
 So, if you want to move the OST file to a new computer or another system, you will first need to convert OST file data to PST.

 Assuming that you can access your Outlook account and the OST file, you can try exporting OST data to PST using Outlook Import and Export Wizard.
 The detailed steps are as follows: